At The College, we’re dedicated to our student’s success.

 Students will learn through a range of methods including lectures, tutorials, online and flipped curriculum, and practical sessions in collaborative learning spaces, computer and science laboratories.

-The amount of time spent in full-time study varies between courses.
-On average, students take four units per term over the duration of a course, although the number of units can vary from term to term and from course to course.
+The amount of time spent in full-time study varies between programs.
+On average, students take four subjects per term over the duration of a program, although the number of subjects can vary from term to term and from program to program.
 The average number of teaching hours is 20 per week.